cabinetoffice/national-leadership-centre-website/pages/home.md

     link_url: /our-programme
   tile_two:
     title: The Network of Peers
-    description: Through national and local events and a new digital service, we are connecting the country's leaders across every sector and region, nationally and internationally.
+    description: We are enabling leaders across every sector and region, to collaborate nationally and internationally
     link_text: Read more about the Network
     link_url: /the-network/
   tile_three: